 Saint Anselm College requires you to complete a personal statement.
 You may select any of the prompts provided on the application.
 When we evaluate your essay, we seek to learn more about you.
 This is your chance to share something with us that we may not be able to see in other pieces of your application.
 We are also reviewing your writing ability.
 Saint Anselm is a writing-intensive college, so the ability to express yourself in the written word is incredibly important.
 When writing your essay, make sure that it is written to the best of your ability.

 Letters of recommendation are an important part of our review process.
 It is important for us to better understand who you are as a student and as a person.
 Many types of recommendation letters will provide valuable information about your development as a student in high school.
-It is preferred that you have recommendations submitted by your school counselor and a teacher you have had in your last two years.
-However, we will also accept recommendations from coaches, clergy members, employers, alumni, etc.
+We require one letter of recommendation, either by a school counselor or a teacher (preferably from the last two years).
+We will also accept additional recommendations from teachers, coaches, clergy members, employers, alumni, etc.

 Applicants may submit self-reported test scores for use during the admission process.
 Self-reported scores may be included directly on the application, a student can send us a PDF copy of their student score report, or the student's school counselor may send us a copy of the student's score report.
 We will not accept self-reported scores in an email from the student unless the email includes the students’ score report as indicated above.